Glenn Miller: Motion pictures

-Critical reaction
+Reaction

+From critics

 In 2004, Miller orchestra bassist Trigger Alpert explained the band's success: "Miller had America's music pulse...
 He knew what would please the listeners."
 Although Miller was popular, many jazz critics had misgivings.
 They believed that the band's endless rehearsals—and, according to critic Amy Lee in Metronome magazine, "letter-perfect playing"—removed feeling from their performances.
 They also felt that Miller's brand of swing shifted popular music from the hot jazz of Benny Goodman and Count Basie to commercial novelty instrumentals and vocal numbers.
 After Miller died, the Miller estate maintained an unfriendly stance toward critics who derided the band during his lifetime.

 Miller was often criticized for being too commercial.
 His answer was, "I don't want a jazz band."
 Many modern jazz critics harbor similar antipathy.
 In 1997, on a website administered by JazzTimes magazine, Doug Ramsey considers him overrated.
 "Miller discovered a popular formula from which he allowed little departure.
 A disproportionate ratio of nostalgia to substance keeps his music alive."

 Jazz critics Gunther Schuller (1991) and Gary Giddins (2004) have defended Miller from criticism.
 In an article written for The New Yorker magazine in 2004, Giddins said these critics erred in denigrating Miller's music, and that the popular opinion of the time should hold greater sway.
 "Miller exuded little warmth on or off the bandstand, but once the band struck up its theme, audiences were done for: throats clutched, eyes softened.
 Can any other record match 'Moonlight Serenade' for its ability to induce a Pavlovian slaver in so many for so long?"
 Schuller notes, "[The Miller sound] was nevertheless very special and able to penetrate our collective awareness that few other sounds have..."
 He compares it to "Japanese Gagaku [and] Hindu music" in its purity.
 Schuller and Giddins do not take completely uncritical approaches to Miller.
 Schuller says that Ray Eberle's "lumpy, sexless vocalizing dragged down many an otherwise passable performance."
 But Schuller notes, "How much further [Miller's] musical and financial ambitions might have carried him must forever remain conjectural.
 That it would have been significant, whatever form(s) it might have taken, is not unlikely."